Spring 2023 Travel Courses

 Experiential education course on community-based conservation.
 Students learn first-hand about the challenges (accomplishments, failures, and promises) involved in its design and practice in developing countries of high biological diversity.
 Learn about the unique natural and political history, and social characteristics of the places where conservation takes place.
 Students link local context to broader perspectives through key readings and class discussions.
 Travel to biodiversity hotspots in the Gulf of California required.
 Consent of instructor required.

-- Block C, Spring 2020
+- Block C, Spring 2023, March 20 - April 11

 - Faculty: Dr. Xavier Basurto

-- Course fee: $1,750* – does not include airfare, subject to change
+- Course fee: $2075 – does not include airfare

 Students interested in participating in the Community-Based Marine Conservation course are required to: